 So, we’re going to take some time in some of our upcoming newsletters to share some thoughts on listening and our listening choices.
 Items like digital vs analog, best streaming services, audio gear, auditorium acoustics, helpful vendors, and listening rooms will all get some time.

 I have always fashioned myself as a closet audiophile without the budget.
 Thankfully, I’ve lived long enough to acquire some nice gear (and a hearty thank you to my indulgent wife!).
 In making decisions about almost anything relating to the listening experience is a rabbit hole much unlike anything one might want to research online.
 In audio labs, we can measure music with great precision, but describing what we hear and, moreover, what we prefer and recommend does not always align with these metrics.
 One can find opinions that resemble the vitriol and distance in thought we see demonstrated on Facebook and Twitter.
 So, while the thoughts I’ll share are my own and aren’t readily quantifiable, I hope that some of these upcoming musings will be informative and useful.
 We, of course, welcome feedback and suggestions as we go.

 Are there any topics you’d like for us to describe?

 Drop us a note, and, until then, happy listening!

 Mark your calendars for Saturday, May 8th at 8 p.m.

-The CJO Little Big Band is returning to the Bop Stop for another great livestream show, this time honoring the late Chick Corea.
+The CJO Little Big Band returns to the Bop Stop for another great livestream show, this time honoring the late Chick Corea.